ycm-core/YouCompleteMe/README.md

   call youcompleteme#GetErrorCount()
 ```

+Both this function and `youcompleteme#GetWarningCount` can be useful when
+integrating YCM with other Vim plugins.
+For example, a [lightline][] user could
+add a diagnostics section to their statusline which would display the number of
+errors and warnings.

 ### The `youcompleteme#GetWarningCount` function

 Get the number of YCM Diagnostic warnings.
 If no warnings are present, this